 Microsoft co-founder Bill Gates himself was more of a marketing man than a technology person; he was interested in the money and did not mind selling mediocre products that he convinced himself were the best.
 None of his minions ever dared to contradict him.

 That culture has been taken to its logical extension by Ballmer.
 Some technologies like the e-book were looked at by Microsoft in 1998, well before other companies did; yet Gates did not have the patience to give developers their head to go off and create the right kind of hardware for such a product.
 No time was given for consolidation of the product because it did not look like a Windows product.
-It had to immediately had to have a business plan, a projected profit and loss statement.
+It had to immediately have a business plan, a projected profit and loss statement.

 This is a surprising development because it indicates that Microsoft did not learn from its own history of never getting anything right except on the third try.

 And then, Eichenwald writes, there was the stack ranking system for evaluating its workers.
 When a given group was evaluated, there was a predetermined outcome.
 Some people had to get lower rankings than others, the evaluation wasn't objective.
 Which meant that some people just could not progress in career terms.